gschmutz/kafka-workshop/01-environment/README.md

 ### Add entry to local `/etc/hosts` File

-To simplify working with the Streaming Platform and for the links below to work, add the following entry to your local `/etc/hosts` file.
+To simplify working with the Data Platform and for the links below to work, add the following entry to your local `/etc/hosts` file.

 ```
-40.91.195.92	streamingplatform
+40.91.195.92	dataplatform
 ```

 Replace the IP address by the public IP address of the docker host.